jpunkt/blocklenium/README.md

 flag to `TRUE` on the PLC starts the browser, loads the web page given with the option `-u` and then runs the bookmarklet.

+If desk requires a login, you must include the `--login-required` flag. blocklenium will then attempt to read the login credentials from the PLC variables `GVL.sDeskUsername` and `GVL.sDeskPassword` and enter them in the appropriate fields.
+If the login page is not displayed, this is ignored.

 Creating bookmarklets
 ---------------------